hitokiri-mata/katacoda-courses/kubernetes-pipelines/helm/step1-install.md

 `curl https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 | bash `{{execute}}

+At this point Helm should be healthy.

+`helm version --short`{{execute}}

 Helm's default list of public repositories is initially empty.
-More on this later, but for now the repo cache can be updated.
+More on this later, but for now the Google chart repo can be added.

 `helm repo add stable https://kubernetes-charts.storage.googleapis.com/`{{execute}}

-At this point Helm should be healthy.

-`helm version --short`{{execute}}

 The current local state of Helm is kept in your environment in the _home_ location.